Virtual1/FCC_Python/beginner/operators/inequality_operator/inequality_operator.md

 ## Python Inequality Operator

 The inequality operator (!=) does the opposite of the equality operator, as you may have already guessed.
-It means "Not Equal" and returns false where the equality operator would return true and vice versa.
+It means "Not Equal" and returns False where the equality operator would return True and vice versa.
 - https://docs.python.org/3/reference/expressions.html#comparisons
 - https://docs.python.org/3/reference/expressions.html#value-comparisons
 - https://docs.python.org/3/library/operator.html#mapping-operators-to-functions